erikenicole-20132017/erikenicole-20132017/Erik/README.md

 ### Octal controllers
 In the previous chapter, we talked about binary numaries, which have controllers.
 The binary has 2, the octal has 8.
 We're still focused on the binary 🛤️ for a while.
-The track has 2 controllers: 0-1.
+The binary has 2 controllers: 0-1.
 Instead the octal has a scale from 0 to 7: 0-1-2-3-4-5-6-7.
 The octal only supports these numbers, but not as many as 8 and 9.
 Otherwise it would be the decimal scale, which will reign over the next chapter.
 Now let's move on to the octal.
 An octal sequence would look like this:
 ```
 0 1 2 3 4 5 6 7
 1 2 3 4 5 6 7 0